gambitproject/gambit/doc/tools.rst

    games; this switch instructs the program to use reduced strategic game strategies for extensive games.
 (This has no effect for strategic games, since a strategic game is its own reduced strategic game.)

+.. cmdoption:: -D

+   .. versionadded:: 14.0.2

+   The default output format for computed equilibria is a comma-separated list of strategy or action probabilities, suitable for postprocessing by automated tools.
+Specifying `-D` instead causes the program to output greater detail on each equilbrium profile computed.

 .. cmdoption:: -P